docarray/docarray/docs/user_guide/sending/api/fastAPI.md

     embedding_bert: NdArray
 ```

+## Use documents with FastAPI

-Afterwards, you can use your Documents with FastAPI:
+After creating your schemas, you can use your documents with FastAPI:

 ```python
 import numpy as np
 from fastapi import FastAPI